-Although the AICL Board has delegated day-to-day responsibility for the ORSA process to the AICL risk committee, it will retain overall responsibility for the ORSA.
+Although the AICL Board has delegated day-to-day responsibility for the ORSA process to the AICL Risk Committee, it retains overall responsibility for the ORSA.

-The Board gains ownership of the ORSA by reviewing and approving the ORSA process and the ORSA report produced by the risk committee.
+The Board gains ownership of the ORSA by reviewing and approving the ORSA process and the ORSA report produced by the Risk Committee.